Assessor Interview Questions

 Question: Share an experience in which your inspection of a structure and the materials it was constructed of helped you identify a problem with the assessed value of a property.

-Question: Can you provide me with an example when your ethics were tested?
+Question: Can you provide an example of when your ethics were tested?

 Question: In your opinion, what are some of the critical factors for communicating with the public?